APogue/APogue.github.io/_posts/posts/2024-10-15-Accountability-in-Aftermath.md

 	- Thomas watching a Dodgers game?
 He clearly had no idea how serious the situation was, it was up to the administration to relay this intel

+		- Where does the intel come from?
+Student Affairs staff.
+They are the liasons from the ground to the administration.
+They were even there the day that the students were confronted by violent aggressors in Oct 2023.

 		- "On the Tuesday night of the attack, Thomas said he was home watching the Dodgers game when he was alerted to the problems by Beck.
 He said he immediately called the LAPD’s West L.A. station and asked the watch commander to deploy resources.
 Then he called UCLA’s watch commander and instructed him to call in mutual aid assistance from law enforcement with the cities of Beverly Hills, Culver City and Santa Monica and sheriff’s deputies."

 	- Here Thomas is lacking adequate riot training